Chaste/Chaste.github.io/site/content/docs/user-guides/cell-based-chaste-code-structure.md

 layout: "single"
 ---

 This page is intended for new cell-based Chaste users/developers.
-For information, see the technical [Chaste papers](/publications).
+For more information, see the technical [Chaste papers](/publications).

 ## Language and external libraries